Venezuela's Chavez says Gaddafi still Libya's leader

 Venezuela's socialist leader spoke after rebels overran Gaddafi's compound in Tripoli in what appeared to be the end of his 42-year rule.

-"Now (President Barack) Obama said he will collaborate economically with the new government, which of course we do not recognize," Chavez said.
+"Now (U.S. President Barack) Obama said he will collaborate economically with the new government, which of course we do not recognise," Chavez said.

-"We only recognize one government, the one led by Muammar Gaddafi," he said to applause as he presided over a cabinet meeting broadcast live on state TV.
+"We only recognise one government, the one led by Muammar Gaddafi," he said to applause as he presided over a cabinet meeting broadcast live on state TV.

-The 57-year-old former soldier has repeatedly accused Western powers of fueling the conflict to steal Libya's oil and on Tuesday said they were waging a "dogs' war."
+The 57-year-old former soldier has repeatedly accused Western powers of fuelling the conflict to steal Libya's oil and on Tuesday said they were waging a "dogs' war."

 "It's harsh but true ...
 They arranged this war," Chavez said, referring to the United States.